WHY ANY OF THIS MATTERS

 God could not sit back and watch His creation fall into death.
 By His assumption of every part of our broken lives except sin, He united Himself to us completely and reconciled us to the Father.
 Everything He took upon Himself, He redeemed.

-His incarnation united divinity to humanity; His baptism cleansed the Jordan River and all of creation from the curse of sin; His teachings instructed us how to walk daily in the path of Life; His body on the cross nailed the disease of sin and death to the cross; His death conquered death; His resurrection paved the way for our resurrection in Him; and His glorious ascension deified the flesh and honored it with a seat at the right hand of the Father.
+His incarnation united divinity to humanity; His baptism cleansed the Jordan River and all of creation from the curse of sin; His teachings instructed us how to walk daily in the path of Life; His body on the cross nailed the disease of sin and death to the cross; His death conquered death; His resurrection paved the way for our resurrection in Him; and His glorious ascension exalted human flesh and honored it with a seat at the right hand of the Father.

 Through grace, we are made like unto Him who is God by nature.
 None of this could have been completed by a created being: no matter how pure and favored that being was.
-God became man so that man through grace could partake of the divine nature of God (2 Peter 1:4).
+God became man so that man, through grace, could partake of the divine nature of God (2 Peter 1:4).
 This partaking begins even now as we receive the precious Body and Blood of Christ in the Eucharist.
-“You are what you eat” and those who do so in a worthy manner are being transformed into the image of His likeness.
+“You are what you eat,” and those who do so in a worthy manner are being transformed into the image of His likeness.

 AN UN-DIVINE EVENT

 According to this group, Jehovah sent his favorite angel child to become a man in order to be a final sacrifice for the sins of mankind and to set aright injustice.
 Adam* was made perfect and lost that perfection when he fell into sin and death.
 Therefore, in their understanding, a perfect man needed to die in order to balance the scales of justice.
 But I would ask is not the sacrifice of our Lord even more an act of mercy and love?
 How does condemning an innocent man in place of a guilty one balance any imaginary scales of justice?
-I do not deny God’s justice playing a role in the economy of salvation, but I do not think the death of Christ can be first and foremost an act of justice.
+I do not deny God’s justice playing a role in our salvation, but I do not think the death of Christ can be first and foremost an act of justice.

 Rather than doing the “dirty work” of suffering and taking upon himself man’s sins, Jehovah supposedly sent a separate being to enter into the brokenness of mankind.
 In this way, Jehovah remains completely divided from humanity and does not have to be too intimately involved with us.
 The ancient Greek pagans would have strongly approved of this type of gospel, since they believed matter to be abhorrent and that a supreme god would not want to soil himself by touching anything relating to us.

 My neighbor asked the Witnesses about Jesus’ teaching that “Greater love has no man than this, that he lay down his life for his friends.”
 (Jn 15:13) If Jesus was willing to do that, why wasn’t God?
 According to the Bible, Jesus must be more loving than Jehovah.
 What does that say about their Jehovah?
+He is not the God of the Christians.

 That is why all of this matters.
-That is why I have posted four blogs about this heresy that distorts and destroys the beauty that God has revealed to us, and attempts to make people settle for a mediocre lie.
+That is why I have posted four blogs about this heresy which distorts and destroys the beauty that God has revealed to us, and attempts to make people settle for a mediocre lie.

 WRAPPING IT UP